rachelcluke/hygge-houseplants/README.md

 ## Differences of Running Project in Heroku vs Locally

 - In the settings.py file, it is configured so that if the project is run locally, the static files stored in the 'static' folder (in project root level) is used.
 Elsewise, the Cloudinary management is used with the Cloudinary API secret keys.
+Also, in the Heroku app, Cloudinary is installed as an 'Add-On'.

 - If 'Development' is set to true (in os.environ for local build), emails will be sent to terminal, else it is configured to use the Email Pass and send emails from the set Email Host.

+- Gunicorn (wsgi) is set in settings.py for local build and in 'Resources' in Heroku.

 &nbsp;
 [Back to Top](#table-of-contents)